|Able Seaman Course

 minimum of 360-days of sea service experience on ocean waters OR

 In addition to meeting the sea service requirements for the AB rating

 the mariner must also hold the Lifeboatman or Lifeboatman Limited

 rating.
 This requires completion of a Lifeboatman or Proficiency in

 Survival Craft (PSC) class.
 Columbia Pacific Maritime does not offer the

-Lifeboatman or PSC course.
-We recommend Compass Courses in
+Lifeboatman or PSC course at this time.
+We recommend Compass

 Individuals without sea service experience seeking employment